open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 ## Contribution of comprehensive profiling abilities

-Elastic’s continuous profiling agent, [based on eBPF](https://ebpf.io/), is a whole system, always-on solution that observes code and third-party libraries, kernel operations, and other code you don't own.
+The continuous profiling agent, that Elastic is donating, is [based on eBPF](https://ebpf.io/) and by that a whole system, always-on solution that observes code and third-party libraries, kernel operations, and other code you don't own.
 It eliminates the need for code instrumentation (run-time/bytecode), recompilation, or service restarts with low